CyberNinjas/TallyCTF/README.md

 4. Install meanjs/node dependencies:
   *  `npm install`
 5. Edit local-production.js to your preference (Local vs. remote Mongo)
+  1. Browse to `TallyCTF/mean/config/env`
+  2. Copy `local.example.js` to `local-production.js`
+  3. Edit the `uri` and options to match your mongo server's uri and credentials.
+If you are running a local Mongo instance, the default settings provided should connect without modification.
 6. Run meanjs using grunt:
   *  `grunt prod`